mauriciomani/HRM-and-Machine-Learning/README.md

 <p align="center">
 <img src="img/cur_pp.png" alt="food">
 </p><br/>
-India produces tons of music, what I heard the most were Punjabi songs and movies.
+India produces tons of music, what I heard the most were Punjabi songs.
 Movies are full of emotions.
 Everyone studying in an engineering college in India have watched "3 IDIOTS" is a great movie, so real!
 PK, Barfi!, Namastey London, were very good movies as well.
 I went to a Bollywood musical: ZANGOORA, in Kingdom of dreams.
 I went to the National Gallery of modern art, Jamini Roy, Krishen Khanna, Biren De, Santosh, Goud, Saroj Pal, Anju Dodiya, Sudhir Patwardhan; were my favorites artists.
 I enjoyed visiting Delhi, their temples, their markets and all sites.
 I visited a lot of places, from the very famous Qutab Minar to a Sunday old books market.
 <br/>